Fig tree, Ficus carica: planting, pruning and care

 Useful resources

-• Our unique collection of fig trees and all our original and exotic fruit trees!
+• Our unique collection of Fig trees and all our original and exotic fruit trees!

-• Advice sheet: How to dry figs?
+• Article : How to dry figs?

 • Also discover 7 Mediterranean trees in our advice sheet

-• Read our article: “Fig tree: essential varieties for the garden”
+• Read our article : “Fig tree: essential varieties for the garden”

 Comments